Viralprk/liftoff-assignments/P2-Project_Outline/README.md

 Also contact us and policy page for this website.

 ## Assignment Description
-This Application provide shopping experience to user, to buy home furninshing products.
 Users can Add and Remove products to/from their cart.Checout page automatical calculate the total of items in cart.User can sign up and authenticated on sign in page.
 Administrator also authenticated using his/her credential and manage products.
 Also contact us and policy page for this website.

 ## Submission Instructions